Religion in Eritrea: Treatment of unregistered religious groups

 On 25 October 1994, the government revoked the business licenses of Jehovah’s Witnesses due to their refusal to recognize “the temporal government” and take part in the referendum on independence.
 Jehovah's Witnesses have also refused to participate in national service.
 Political neutrality and conscientious objection to military service are key aspects of faith for Jehovah’s Witnesses.
 While national service in Eritrea does include a civil component, all Eritreans are required to undertake military training and Eritreans cannot generally choose which type of service they will perform.
 Since the decree was issued, Jehovah’s Witnesses have been barred from obtaining government-issued identity and travel documents (required for legal recognition of marriages or land purchases); or obtaining government jobs; as well as securing business licenses.

 Persecution of Jehovah's Witnesses

-Fifty-four of Jehovah’s Witnesses are currently (2016) imprisoned in Eritrea.
-Over the past 22 years (since 1994), all except one have been held without formal charges or a hearing.
-Three have been in prison since 1994.
+As of April 2026, around 64 Jehovah's Witnesses are currently imprisoned in Eritrea.
+From 1994 to April 2026, all except one have been held without formal charges or a hearing.
+Three of Jehovah's Witnesses were imprisoned for 26 years, beginning in September 1994, until their release in December 2020 along with 25 other Jehovah's Witnesses.
 On September 27, 2024, Eritrean authorities raided a private home where a meeting of Jehovah’s Witnesses was being held.
 The police made 24 arrests: 6 brothers, 16 sisters, and 2 minor children.
 Three days later, the authorities returned and arrested the 85-year-old sister who lives in the home.
 The 2 minor children were later released, while the 23 adults were transferred to the Mai Serwa Prison.